-If you're considering purchasing solar panels you'll want to know more about their life span and upkeep before you make an investment.
+If you’re considering purchasing solar panels from a solar company you’ll want to know more about their life span and upkeep before you make an investment.
 You might be surprised at how long the panels for this popular money-saving energy option last.

 The Lifespan of Solar Panels